canonical/vault-k8s-operator/machine/terraform/README.md

 ### Pre-requisites

-- A Kubernetes cluster
+- A Machine environment
-- A Juju controller bootstrapped onto the Kubernetes cluster
+- A Juju controller bootstrapped onto the machine environment
 - The Juju client
 - Terraform

-### Deploying Vault K8s
+### Deploying Vault

 On the host machine create a new directory called terraform: